karthickr7/PhonePe-Pulse-Data-Visualisation/README.md

 # PhonePe-Pulse-Data-Visualisation and Exploration
 # Problem Statement:
   The Phonepe pulse Github repository contains a large amount of data related to various metrics and statistics.
 The goal is to extract this data and process it to obtain insights and information that can be visualized in a user-friendly manner.
 # Approach:
-  1. <u>Data extraction</u>: Clone the Github using scripting to fetch the data from the Phonepe pulse Github repository and store it in a suitable format such as CSV or JSON.
+  1. Data extraction: Clone the Github using scripting to fetch the data from the Phonepe pulse Github repository and store it in a suitable format such as CSV or JSON.
   2. Data transformation: Use a scripting language such as Python, along with